-Volkswagen's addition to the market is a premium coupe, hoping to steer buyers away from the likes of BMW and Audi.
-Named the Volkswagen Arteon, its Volkswagen's latest attempt at entering the premium car market.
+Volkswagen's addition to the market is a premium 'fastback', hoping to steer buyers away from the likes of BMW and Audi.
+Named the Volkswagen Arteon, its the brand's latest attempt at entering the premium car market.
 Here's everything you need to know about the Volkswagen Arteon.

 This luxurious five-door fastback is Volkswagen's attempt at entering the premium car market.
 The Volkswagen Arteon is a replacement for the old Passat CC, although, VW is calling the new addition a 'fastback' which will hopefully convert customers who are more likely to go for an estate.